quarkslab/diffing-portal/exporter/binexport.rst

 **Limitations**:
 Besides, working like a charm, BinExport is essentially lacking the two following features:

-* regardless of the disassembler (IDA, Ghidra ..), binexport has to be launched manually through GUI or via a shell command if the disassembler support headless mode.
+* Regardless of the disassembler (IDA, Ghidra ..), binexport has to be launched manually through GUI or via a shell command if the disassembler support headless mode.
 There are no programmatic bindings to trigger an export.
 * Exported data are very useful, but binexport was defined as an internal format, there are no API to manipulate exported data.